logux/docs/protocols/ws/binary.md

 In contrast with text format, in binary format meta can contains only: `id` (as `shift` and `nodeId` parts), `time`, `subprotocol`.

+Sender splits ID to `nodeId` and `shift`, where `shift` is a signed integer of decoded ID time minus second time in `connected` message.
+Receiver encodes `shift` back to the ID time.
+If `nodeId` is equal to sender node ID, it could be missed.

 `time` is action’s creation time in milliseconds since second time in `connected` message.

-`shift` is a milliseconds since second time in `connected` message.
-If `nodeId` is equal to sender node ID, it could be missed.

 If `subprotocol` is equal to the value in `connected` message, it can be missed.